 Under the standard general liability policy, a leased worker qualifies as an employee.
 The term leased worker means person leased to you (the named insured) by a labor leasing firm under an agreement between you and the labor leasing firm, to perform duties related to the conduct of your business.
 Presumably, a worker hired by a PEO under a contract with you qualifies as a leased worker.

-Because employees are insureds under the policy, a leased worker is insured.
-Temporary workers are not employees, so they do not qualify as insureds.
+Employees are insureds under the liability policy.
+Because leased workers are considered employees, they also qualify as insureds.
+Temporary workers are not employees, so they are not considered insureds.